Quality Circle (QC) explained

 What do you think?
-Is the concept of a Quality Circle applicable in your personal or professional environment?
+Is the concept of a QC applicable in your personal or professional environment?
+Do you organize quality circle meetings?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for good participation management?

 Share your experience and knowledge in the comments box below.

 - Hill, S. (1991).
 Why quality circles failed but total quality management might succeed.
 British journal of industrial relations, 29(4), 541-568.